 - Garden Club Federation of Pennsylvania Scholarships

 - Jane Layman Scholarship - Available to a high school senior every four years.
-A "B" average must be maintained to keep this scholarship enforced.
-On or before July 1, the recipient must send his/her scholastic record to the State Scholarship Chairman.
+A 3.0 GPA (on a 4.0 scale)must be maintained to keep this scholarship enforced.
+By February 15, the recipient must send his/her scholastic record to the State Scholarship Chairman.
 Failure to comply will result in loss of the remaining money.
-Should the recipient forfeit by dropping out of school or not maintain a "B" average, a new winner will be selected the following year instead of the four-year period.
-The State Chairman must receive all new applications by March 1.
+Should the recipient forfeit by dropping out of school or not maintaining a 3.0 GPA (on a 4.0 scale), a new winner will be selected the following year.
+The State Chairman must receive all applications by February 15.

 GCFP Scholarship Chairman